 Cart 0

-Light on Water is David Cass’ current painting project.
-Two upcoming exhibitions will feature works from the series – at Joy Machine in Chicago, and Thompson’s Gallery in Aldeburgh.
-Among other exhibitions, one painting from the series was exhibited at Christie’s in London, another was shortlisted for the John Ruskin Prize 2025, and seven featured in Slow Praxis – an exhibition Cass co-curated with Tatha Gallery in Fife.
-During August and September 2024 Light on Water was presented as a solo exhibition at The Scottish Gallery in Edinburgh.
-The collection features over one hundred paintings upon found objects, a selection of which can be seen on the following webpages.
-These abstract seascapes came about as a direct response to a period of working small, after the completion of a collection of miniature seascapes for the 2022 Venice Biennale.
-Conceptually, the series leads on from Rising Horizon – it’s both a study of light on water, and a survey of key themes and materials from across the last fifteen years.
+Light on Water is David Cass’ current painting project, with found-object based works recently shown in exhibitions at Joy Machine in Chicago, Thompson’s Gallery in Aldeburgh and The Scottish Gallery in Edinburgh.
+The series has also featured in other notable exhibitions: one painting was exhibited at Christie’s in London, another shortlisted for the John Ruskin Prize 2025, and seven works included in Slow Praxis, an exhibition Cass co-curated with Tatha Gallery in Fife.
+Works from the series will again be shown at Tatha Gallery during October 2025.
+The series developed as a direct response to a period of working small, after the completion of a collection of miniature seascapes for the 2022 Venice Biennale.
+Conceptually, it follows on from Rising Horizon, acting both as a study of light on water and a reflection on key themes and materials explored over the past fifteen years.
+In 2024, Light on Water was presented as a solo exhibition at The Scottish Gallery in Edinburgh.
+Comprising over one hundred abstract seascapes (and counting), the collection can be explored further through the following webpages.

 Photography by David Cass & John McKenzie